 Throughout its recruitment process, UBS measures candidates against seven core competencies to establish whether they’re suitable for the job.
-A brief explanation of these competencies can be found in the 'how we assess you' section on its 'students and graduates' webpage.
+A brief explanation of these competencies can be found on the 'how we assess you' page in the 'students and graduates' section of its website.
 Here you can find out how to demonstrate these competencies in your application form, during the video interview and at the assessment centre.

 UBS core competency 1: problem analysis

 Whether you’re working in UBS' investment banking, wealth management or asset management division, chances are you will run into obstacles that you’ll be expected to overcome.
 Analysis is a major part of problem solving because you will have to weigh up and scrutinise information to come up with a solution.
 Find out more about problem solving.

 Make sure you have prepared an example from university, work or your extracurricular activities when you faced and overcame a problem.
 You could be asked specifically about this at interview.